gianmarco-mameli/ansible-collection-icinga-director/docs/icinga_dependency_apply.rst

   object_name (True, str, None)
     Name for the Icinga service apply rule.

-  imports (True, list, None)
+  imports (optional, list, None)
     Importable templates, add as many as you want.
+Required when state is :literal:`present`.

     Please note that order matters when importing properties from multiple templates - last one wins.

+    Required if :emphasis:`state` is :literal:`present`.

-  apply_to (True, str, None)
+  apply_to (optional, str, None)
-    The object (Host, Services) to apply this dependency to.
+    Whether this notification should affect hosts or services.

+    Required if :emphasis:`state` is :literal:`present`.

   parent_host (optional, str, None)
     The parent host.